zbalkan/zbalkan.github.io/_posts/2025-11-26-technitium-misp.md

 ## MISP Connector App: How It Works

 This article assumes familiarity with recursive resolvers and the [MISP](https://www.misp-project.org/) data model.
-The operating philosophy remains simple: intelligence is curated upstream in MISP, enforced deterministically at the resolver, and analyzed downstream through logs or SIEMs.
+The operating philosophy remains simple: intelligence is curated upstream in MISP, enforced deterministically at the resolver, and analysed downstream through logs or SIEMs.

 {% include gallery id="galleryMispFeeds" caption="You are expected to curate your feeds properly on MISP" %}